Mythic Quest Loses a Fan Favorite Character Ahead of Season 3 - E! Online

 F. Murray Abraham, who plays writer C.W Longbottom on the Apple TV+ series, will not be back for season three.

-"F. Murray Abraham will not be returning to season three of Mythic Quest," Lionsgate, the studio that produces the show, said in a statement to Deadline.
+"F. Murray Abraham will not be returning to season three of Mythic Quest," Lionsgate, the studio that produces the show, said in a statement.
 "Beyond that, we do not comment on matters concerning personnel."

 The series, which centers on a fictional video game studio that produces the game Mythic Quest, also stars Rob McElhenney, Ashly Burch, Jessie Ennis, Charlotte Nicdao, Imani Hakim, David Hornsby and Danny Pudi.
 All other series regulars are expected to return.